Simon (2004 film): Reception

 Simon received positive reviews.
-On Rotten Tomatoes the film has an approval rating of 60% based on reviews from 5 critics.
-On Metacritic it has a score of 59 out of 100, based on reviews from 5 critics.
+On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 6 critics, and an average rating of 5.7/10.
+On Metacritic it has a score of 59 out of 100, based on reviews from 5 critics, indicating "mixed or average reviews".

 Jay Weissberg of Variety wrote: "Slick packaging and easy ensemble-playing can't mask hoary 'gather round, I'm dying' formula."